Federal trial of Arbery’s killers is the first to ask: Was this 2020 attack motivated by racial hate?

 “There are very few crimes where the government cares what a defendant was thinking, and this speaks to being able to highlight the motive here was race,” said Stephen Gilson, a former assistant U.S. attorney in the Western District of Pennsylvania.

-Gilson said the Justice Department made the right call in pursuing the hate crimes case “given this moment in which the public is clamoring for some form of official acknowledgment of that.”
+Gilson said the Justice Department made the right call in pursuing the hate-crimes case “given this moment in which the public is clamoring for some form of official acknowledgment of that.”
 But he added that “no matter how the case ends, while it may result in joy or letdown … I do not think anyone is confused about the role race played here.”

 Merritt said that the Arbery family feels vindicated by the state conviction and stiff sentences — only Bryan, 52, would be eligible for parole, and only after 30 years — and that proving in court that the defendants were motivated by race is not an overriding priority for them.